nitinat007/CucumberSeleniumFramework/README.md

 Steps definition file stores the mapping between each step of the scenario defined in the feature file with a code of function to be executed.

+Scenario Hooks allow us to hook some piece of code before and after running any scenario in our framework.
+The hooks are applicable to all scenarios across all the feature files.

 Advantages of Cucumber Over Other Tools
 * Cucumber supports different languages like Java.net and Ruby.
 * It acts as a bridge between the business and technical language.
 We can accomplish this by creating a test case in plain English text.